Arlington Medical Malpractice Lawyer

 If you or a loved one were injured due to a health care professional’s negligence, you may be able eligible to seek compensation for your injuries with the help of a skilled personal injury attorney.
 Contact an Arlington medical malpractice lawyer to learn more about how they could help your case.
 En Español.

-Malpractice occurs when a patient is harmed rather than healed during the course of their medical treatment.
+Medical malpractice occurs when a patient is harmed rather than healed during the course of their healthcare treatment.
 To be actionable, medical malpractice must be the result of negligence.
 Negligence is a legal theory which requires the plaintiff’s Arlington medical malpractice lawyer to prove that the defendant breached their duty of care to a patient which resulted in an injury and caused damage.

-To prove negligence, a knowledgeable attorney in Arlington will also need to prove that the physician must have failed to treat their patient according to the applicable standard of care.
+To prove medical negligence, a knowledgeable attorney in Arlington will also need to prove that the physician must have failed to treat their patient according to the applicable standard of care.
 The standard of care could depend on many things, including the patient’s age, health, and the expected complications of treatment or procedure.

 In the state, the statute of limitations requires injured patients to file a medical malpractice lawsuit within two years of the malpractice.
 The two-year limit begins running from the date when the malpractice was discovered or the date when the injury could have reasonably been discovered.

 In addition to the statute of limitations, Texas also follows a statute of repose.
 This statute states that no matter when the medical malpractice was discovered, an injured person must file a lawsuit within ten years of the date of the injury according to Texas Civil Practice & Remedies §74.001.
 This means the injured claimant would have to file a lawsuit within two years of the negligent act if they are aware that it occurred.
 If the patient does not know about the error until several years later, that person could still file a lawsuit within two years of the date they discovered the malpractice, so long as it has not been more than ten years from the date of the initial surgery.